openebs/dynamic-localpv-provisioner/docs/installation/platforms/talos.md

 # Install Dynamic-LocalPV-Provisioner on Talos

-To use OpenEBS LocalPV Hostpath with an Talos cluster, you will have to bind-mount the hostpath directories to the kubelet containers.
+To use OpenEBS LocalPV Hostpath with a Talos cluster, you will have to bind-mount the hostpath directories to the kubelet containers.
 You can do this by editing the KubeletConfig section of your cluster machineconfig and adding in the `extraMounts` (see below).

 **Note:** If you want to use a custom hostpath directory, then you will have to bind-mount the custom directory's absolute path.
 See below for an example with the default hostpath directory.